 Earning Points

-While you’ll probably get the bulk of your points from your welcome bonus, both the Chase Sapphire Reserve and Chase Sapphire Preferred offer opportunities to earn up to 5 points per dollar on travel.
+While you’ll probably get the bulk of your points from your welcome bonus, both the Chase Sapphire Reserve® Card and Chase Sapphire Preferred® Card offer opportunities to earn up to 5 points per dollar on travel.
 You can also earn 10 points per dollar with the Reserve when booking through the Chase travel portal.
+Points on travel are not earned until after the first $300 is spent annually on purchases in the travel category.
+The first $300 spent goes towards the $300 Annual Travel Credit.

-The Chase Sapphire Reserve, like the Chase Sapphire Preferred, earns Chase Ultimate Rewards.
-For more on some of my favorite options to redeem Ultimate Rewards, check out our post on sweet spots for families here.
+The Chase Sapphire Reserve® Card, like the Chase Sapphire Preferred® Card, earns Chase Ultimate Rewards®.
+For more on some of my favorite options to redeem Chase Ultimate Rewards®, check out our post on sweet spots for families here.

-Ultimate Rewards can be redeemed in a number of ways, including through Chase’s travel portal or through any of Chase’s 13 travel partners.
+Chase Ultimate Rewards® can be redeemed in a number of ways, including through Chase’s travel portal or through any of Chase’s 13 travel partners.

 Travel Portal

-If you have a Sapphire Reserve card, Ultimate Rewards can be redeemed through the travel portal at a rate of 1.5x.
+If you have a Chase Sapphire Reserve® Card, Chase Ultimate Rewards® can be redeemed through the travel portal at a rate of 1.5x.
 It is easiest to think about it as 10,000 points will get you $150 of travel.
 This is the highest value you can get for your points booking through an online travel portal and one reason to consider the card.
 Travel portals are essentially online travel agencies like Expedia or Orbitz.

 Booking through the travel portal allows you to book flights, rental cars, hotels, tours and even vacation homes with your points.